w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 There are two main differences between Ethereum and
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} consensus:

-1. Ethereum finalizes batches of blocks according to periods called "epochs ."The current plan is to have 32 blocks per epoch and finalize them all in one round.
+1. Ethereum finalizes batches of blocks according to periods called "epochs".
+The current plan is to have 32 blocks per epoch and finalize them all in one round.
 With a predicted block time of 12 seconds, the expected time to finality is 6 minutes (12 minutes maximum).
 See [Ethereum 2 Block Time](https://github.com/ethereum/eth2.0-specs/blob/676e216/specs/phase0/beacon-chain.md#time-parameters)